-In our last article we gave an overview of microchipping and stressed the importance of keeping your details up to date.
-In this article we’re looking at the process of changing your details should your contact information change.
+In this article we’re looking at the process of changing microchip details should your contact information change.

 The first thing that you’ll need, and something that’s useful to have a record of anyway, is your cat’s microchip number.

 - On paperwork given to you when your cat was microchipped

 - On your pet passport, if they have one